Sergio's School Library Project helps Improve Literacy Levels for children and community members on Uripiv Island

-Indeed, a success story for Sergio and his community to have finally completed the Urpiv School Madrid Library.
+Indeed, a success story for Sergio and his community to have finally completed the Uripiv School Library.

 The project had its challenges logistically and culturally but Sergio was determined to have the library completed.
 Challenges such as leaving his work in the classroom to help with the construction, getting materials purchased and shipped to the little island of Urpiv, at times the lack of community support and getting work done with minimal supervision was a challenge.
 Never the less, the building was completed and opened on the 17th of December 2017.